veoery/GH_mcp_server/README.md

 2. Type command `CodeListener`.
 You should see `VS Code Listener Started...`.

 3. Open the Claude Desktop and type the prompts to interact with GH_mcp_server tools.
-Please also check the file `examples\test01.gh` as a reference for interacting with Grasshopper.
+Please also check the file `examples\zaha01.gh` as a reference for interacting with Grasshopper.
 Here are some examples:

    ```
    Read the file "D:\test01.3dm" first and analyse the objects in this file.
    ```

    ```
-   Send the code to GH to generate a circle at (10,20,30) with r=50.
-Save the code at "D:\test01.gh".
+   write GHpython to create a tower referring to zaha and write the ghpython code to "D:\zaha01.py"
    ```

+​